RetailDAO/Docs/Introduction/Key_Principles.md

 4. **Autonomy**: Smart contracts automate processes, ensuring trustless execution of rules and agreements.
 5. **Inclusivity**: Anyone with tokens can participate, fostering open and equitable access.

-## RetailDAO’s Key Principles
+## Retail DAO’s Key Principles

-RetailDAO builds on these universal DAO principles, tailoring them to empower retail investors in their pursuit of financial freedom:
+Retail DAO builds on these universal DAO principles, tailoring them to empower retail investors in their pursuit of financial freedom:

 1. **Empowering Education**
    We intend to provide accessible resources, tutorials, and tools to help retail investors understand markets, blockchain, and investment strategies.
 Our knowledge hub demystifies finance for all skill levels. (see [roadmap]())